AFMac/Student_Dropout_Analysis/README.md

 > `{'dropout_decision': True, 'dropout_probability': 0.6174503244940356}`
 >
 > `Process finished with exit code 0`

+To run the file:
+    1. Download the file
+    2. From that directory, run the file and provide '1' as an argument, as shown below
+    ```python
+    python predict_test.py 1 #passing the argument 1 will select the PythonAnywhere-hosted solution to send the data to.
+    ```
 The webapp is live on the PythonAnywhere platform, so nothing else special is required.

 - What exactly is going on?
   - As you can see from looking at the straightforward `predict-test.py` script, when you execute it, you send data for a single student to a web service.
 The individual data elements correspond to the socio-economic, demographic, and academic features mentioned above, and each has varying degrees of influence on the prediction, based on the model that has been trained on the data.
 That trained model is used by the web app to generate a prediction based on the data you provide.
 As mentioned, you can change the predicted outcome by modifying values in the data (the dictionary `student`) and re-running the script.
-To execute:
-    1. Download the file
-    2. From that directory, run the file and provide '1' as an argument, as shown below
-    ```python
-    python predict_test.py 1 #passing the argument 1 will select the PythonAnywhere-hosted solution to send the data to.
-    ```
     - Hint: if you'd like to see significant shifts, change the values for `sem2_unit_approved` and `sem2_grades`, as these features have a great deal of influence on model outcomes.
 Feel free to experiment and change any other values as well.
     - The response you get is the calculated prediction of whether the student will drop out (`dropout_decision`) and the raw predicted probability (`dropout_probability`).
     - **Note**: this is a simplistic application with no error handling.
 Be sure to maintain proper syntax (i.e. the dictionary must remain a dictionary, and values should be in the form of floats).